dekorateio/dekorate/readme.md

 Also instead of creating a `Deployment` it will create a `DeploymentConfig`.

 **NOTE:** A project can use both [@KubernetesApplication](annotations/kubernetes-annotations/src/main/java/io/dekorate/kubernetes/annotation/KubernetesApplication.java) and [@OpenshiftApplication](annotations/openshift-annotations/src/main/java/io/dekorate/openshift/annotation/OpenshiftApplication.java).
-If both the kubernetes and openshift annotation processors are present both kubernetes and openshift resources will be generated.
+If both the kubernetes and
+OpenShift annotation processors are present both kubernetes and OpenShift resources will be generated.

 #### Adding the OpenShift annotation processor to the classpath